-This catalog covers the January 1, 2022 - December 31, 2022 school period
+This catalog covers the January 1, 2023 - December 31, 2023 school period

 All information contained in this school catalog is current and correct and is so certified as true by Amir Baniassad, Chief Executive Officer.
 The catalog is reviewed prior to each class start for accuracy.
-Any revisions or updates will be added to the catalog as an addendum or "reprint" of the catalog, including the date of revision.
+Any revisions or updates will be posted on the school website with the date of revision.